marko-ullgren/simple3d/README.md

 ## Known issues

 * Much of the used APIs are depracated.
 Some of them were depracated even in 1998
-* Event handing is naive and using the depracated API.
+* Event handling is naive and using the depracated API.
 Oh well.
 As a result for example the frame cannot be closed normally but the process needs to be killed instead
 * Much of the naming and commenting is in Finnish.
 Looks silly.
 * I would do the OO design much differently today